 While Congress has not been able to agree on how to address regulatory questions, it has supported programs to restore wetlands and to provide incentives for setting them aside.
 For example, interest has grown in creating "mitigation banks," in which wetlands are created, restored, or enhanced in advance to serve as "credits" that may be used or acquired by permit applicants when they are required to mitigate impacts of their activities.
 Numerous public and private banks have been established, and federal policy and guidance support the concept.
 However, controversy exists over whether it is possible to restore or create wetlands with ecological and other functions equivalent to or better than those of natural wetlands that have been lost over time and, thus, whether reliance on mitigation banks is appropriate.
 In the 107th Congress, the House Transportation and Infrastructure Water Resources and Environment Subcommittee held a hearing on September 20 on H.R.
-1474, a bill which promotes restoration, conservation, and enhancement of wetlands by specifically authorizing a wetlands mitigation banking, on-site mitigation, in-lieu fees, and other off-site mitigation.
+1474, a bill which promotes restoration, conservation, and enhancement of wetlands by specifically authorizing a wetlands mitigation banking program.
+It would require the Corps to establish standards and criteria for mitigation banking, on-site mitigation, in-lieu fees, and other offsite mitigation.